ONE-TIME-CLOSE CONSTRUCTION LOAN FAQs

 A “one-time-close” financing arrangement for a construction loan combines the three phases of a two-time close into a single, streamlined process.
 With the “one-time-close” transaction, the interim and permanent loan financing closes prior to construction.
 In essence, Capital City Home Loans acts as both the interim construction lender and the permanent mortgage lender.

 - Cost-to-Construct is prepared (purchase contract) and executed by all parties

 What happens if my construction phase goes over 12 months?

 Depending on the loan program, homebuyers may request an extension approved initially at 6 months, with a fee.

 Will I have to requalify once my home is completed?

-Homebuyers with credit reports and appraisals not exceeding 18 months will not have to requalify if the following conditions were met at the time of original closing:
+Depending on the loan program, homebuyers with credit reports, income documents and appraisals not exceeding 12 months will not have to requalify if the following conditions were met at the time of the original closing: